Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Introduction

 Table~\ref{table1} provides a brief summary for the iteration complexity of the ConEx method for solving different functional constrained problems.
-For the strongly convex case, ConEx can obtain convergence to an $\eps$-approximate solution (i.e., optimality gap and infeasibility are $O(\eps)$) as well as convergence of the distance of the last iterate to the optimal solution.
-The complexity bounds provided in Table \ref{table1} for the strongly convex case hold for both types of convergence criterions.
+For the strongly convex case, ConEx can obtain convergence to an $\eps$-approximate solution (i.e., optimality gap and infeasibility are $O(\eps)$) as well as convergence of the last iterate to the optimal solution.
+The complexity bounds provided in Table~\ref{table1} for the strongly convex case hold for both types of convergence criterions.
 For semi- and fully-stochastic case, we use the notion of expected convergence instead of exact convergence used in the deterministic case.
-It should be noted that in Table \ref{table1}, we ignore the impact of various Lipschitz constants and/or stochastic noises for the sake of simplicity.
-In fact, the ConEx method achieves quite a few new complexity results by reducing the impact of these Lipschitz constants and stochastic noises (see Theorem~\ref{cor:step_size_strong_cvx}, Theorem ~\ref{thm:convergence_convex} and discussions afterwards).
-Even though ConEx is a primal-dual type method, we can show its convergence irrespective of the knowledge of the optimal Lagrange multipliers as it does not require the projection of multipliers onto the ball.
+It should be noted that in Table~\ref{table1}, we ignore the impact of various Lipschitz constants and/or stochastic noises for the sake of simplicity.
+In fact, the ConEx method achieves quite a few new complexity results by reducing the impact of these Lipschitz constants.
+Moreover, to the best of our knowledge, it attains for the first time the optimal iteration and sampling complexity for solving general stochastic constrained problems without requiring the boundedness or light-tail assumptions on the stochastic subgradients (see Theorems~\ref{cor:step_size_strong_cvx} and~\ref{thm:convergence_convex} and discussions afterwards).
+Even though ConEx is a primal-dual type method, we can show its convergence irrespective of the knowledge of the optimal Lagrange multiplier {$y^*$}, as it does not require the projection of multipliers onto the ball.
 In particular, convergence rates of the ConEx method for nonsmooth cases (either convex or strongly convex) in Table \ref{table1} holds irrespective of the knowledge of the optimal Lagrange multipliers.
-For smooth cases, if certain parameters of ConEx method are not big enough (compared to the norm of optimal Lagrange multipliers), then it converges at the rates for nonsmooth problems of the respective case.
+For smooth cases, if certain parameter {$B$ is not big enough, i.e., $B < \gnorm{y^*}{2}{}+1$}, then it converges at the rates for nonsmooth problems of the respective case.
 As one can see from Table \ref{table1}, such a change would cause a suboptimal convergence rate in terms of $\eps$ only for the deterministic case, but complexity will be the same for both semi- and fully-stochastic cases.
-It is worth mentioning that faster convergence rates for the smooth cases can still be attained by incorporating certain line search procedures.
+It is worth mentioning that faster convergence rates for the smooth deterministic case can still be attained by incorporating certain line search procedures.
 To the best of our knowledge, this is the first time in the literature that a simple single-loop algorithm was developed for solving all different types of convex functional constrained problems in an optimal manner.